matos-hayrapetyan/login-social/readme.txt

 * 1. Download the ZIP file from WordPress website
 * 2. Extract the login directory to your computer
 * 3. Upload the login directory to the /wp-content/plugins/ directory
-* 4. Activate the plugin in the Plugin dashboard
+* 4. Activate the plugin in the Plugin dashboard.
 * 5. You can see the plugin installed on WordPress left menu